 Quality improvement is integrated into the array of child welfare and mental and behavioral health services, including home- and community-based services and group, short-term, and long-term residential services.
-Home- and community-based services are prioritized to build and maintain success at home and in the community for children and their families/caretakers and minimize out-of-home placements.
-These services include, but are not limited to:
+Home- and community-based services are prioritized to build and maintain success at home and in the community for children and their families/caretakers, and to minimize out-of-home placements.
+Home- and community-based services include, but are not limited to:

-- Wraparound Facilitation

-- Children with Serious Emotional Disorder (CSED) Waiver Enrollment and Services

-- Mental Health Screening and Assessment

-- Traditional and Treatment/Therapeutic Foster Care Homes
+- Wraparound Facilitation - Children with Serious Emotional Disorder (CSED) Waiver Enrollment and Services - Mental Health Screening and Assessment - Traditional and Treatment/Therapeutic Foster Care Homes

-- Stabilization and Treatment Homes (STAT Homes)

 - Behavioral Support Services

 - Children's Crisis and Referral Line

 - Mobile Crisis Response and Stabilization

 - Residential Mental Health Treatment Facility (RMHTF) Services

 - Assertive Community Treatment

-- Other behavioral and mental health supports as agreed to during the continued evolution of the CQI Plan